 Don’t think in terms of achieving certain milestones, but rather in terms of how the hours in the week are spent.
 You can fill in these details about your ideal ordinary week with questions like:

 - How much time would you spend watching TV per day?
-It may not be zero minutes, but your happiness is probably not maximized by watching more than two hours either.
+It may not be zero minutes, but your happiness is probably not maximized by watching more than an hour either.

 - How much time would you spend reading or learning per day?
 What would you learn about and how would you go about learning it?